 In Italy, it is believed that you should never toast with a glass of water - the thinking behind that is that it brings bad luck because water is less expensive and flavourful than wine.

 In fact, the whole tradition of toasting is a minefield: it's also bad luck to cross arms with anyone as you clink glasses, to avoid eye contact while toasting or to set down your glass before having a first sip.

 The malocchio is the Italian belief that a look of jealousy can bring harm to those it is aimed at -- usually in the form of physical pain, such as a headache.

 Having birds or birds' feathers in your house is also a big no-no because their patterns are supposedly similar to the evil eye.

-To ward off the evil eye you must make a gesture similar to horns and point it downwards behind your back - some Italians take things a step further and wear a lucky amulet shaped like a horn.
+To ward off the evil eye you should make a gesture similar to horns and point it downwards behind your back.
+Some Italians take things a step further and wear a lucky amulet shaped like a horn.